hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 - The scientific diversity of a country highly correlates with its GDP.

-- Scientific diversity is very predictive of future economic growth of a country; more so than Economic Complexity Index (ECI).
+- Scientific diversity is very predictive of future economic growth of a country; more so than the Economic Complexity Index (ECI).

 PP. 1-18.